 First, check out some news footage from major networks to get some insight into what’s happening, how many people are infected, and what the U.S. is doing to prevent further outbreak:

 How dangerous is coronavirus?

-What you may not know is that the coronavirus presents itself as a normal cold or flu; however, it’s taken hundreds of lives who had the virus.
+What you may not know is that the coronavirus presents itself as a normal cold or flu; however, it’s taken thousands of lives who had the virus.
 According to the American Society for Microbiology, the virus has the ability to cause respiratory failure, but only if the patient has SARS-CoV (severe acute respiratory syndrome coronavirus).

 So, how do you know if you have coronavirus?